FailAcademy/learning/web-dev-foundation/_lessons/02-rwd/02-design.md

 ## Lab Activity

-This is a link to the lab activity...
+Please see the [Wireframing lesson](/lesson/wireframing/) for lab activity details.

 ## Additional Resources